loansindi/Color-O-Tron/README.md

 Current tasks

 1. Investigate input options
-    * QTouch
-    * ADC as input
+    * ADC as input seems to be functional enough.
+Use a ~Mohm resistor as a pulldown
 2. Design board art
-3. Rough up game code